-Notes an teaching and equipment, perhaps for Woods's move to Oxford on his appointment as Reader in Microbiology in 1946.
+Notes on teaching and equipment, perhaps for Woods's move to Oxford on his appointment as Reader in Microbiology in 1946.

-At rear of book is a full index on the literature of Chamotherapy, especially action of sulphonomides and p-aminobenzoic acid (to 1946).
+At rear of book is a full index on the literature of Chemotherapy, especially action of sulphonamides and p-aminobenzoic acid (to 1946).

-Large green loose-leaf binder (rear board missing).
+B.25 Large green loose-leaf binder (rear board missing).